quipucords/quipucords/docs/source/install_scripted.rst

 **Transfer Packages**

-After the required packages have been collected, they will need to be transferred to the machine without internet connectivity.
+After the required packages have been collected, they will need to be transferred to the machine where the Quipucords server will be installed.

 1. Change to the installer directory by entering following command::